Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Classification and clustering.md

 \log\prod_{i}^{N} P(x_i)= \sum_{i}^{N} \log[\sum_{k=1}^{K}\pi(k) N(x_i|\mu_k,\Sigma_k)].
 $$

-In **The Nature of Statistical Learning**, the author gives an example of Gaussian mixture that cannot be estimated via maximum likelihood estimation.
+In **The Nature of Statistical Learning**,  an example of Gaussian mixture is given which cannot be estimated via maximum likelihood estimation directly.

 Bishop introduces clustering in Bayesian perspective :
 > An elegant and powerful method for finding maximum likelihood solutions for